AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 ```

 ##Compilation and execution
 We have already built this project on some Operating Systems.
-The folder "Releases" contains some executables that are ready to compile.
+The folder "Releases" contains executables that are ready to compile.
 This folder contains two repositories:
 - **windows 32**: this folder contains an executable "openttd.exe" that can be used directly on Windows 7, Windows 8, Windows 10 (both 32 bits and 64 bits)
 - **ubuntu 15.10**: this folder contains an executable "openttd" that can be used directly on Ubuntu.